 Diabetes and Your Teeth: How Managing Diabetes Helps Your Oral Health

 Diabetes is a chronic condition that affects millions of people in the United States.
-According to the Centers for Disease Control and Prevention (CDC), an estimated 38.1 million people live with diabetes, and around 8.7 million people meet the criteria to have diabetes but are undiagnosed.
+According to the Centers for Disease Control and Prevention, an estimated 38.1 million people live with diabetes, and around 8.7 million of those people meet the criteria to have diabetes but are undiagnosed.

-As the number of individuals affected by this condition continues to rise, it's crucial to understand the broader impact diabetes can have on overall health—including oral health.
+As the number of individuals affected by this condition continues to rise, it's crucial to understand the broader impact diabetes can have on overall health and oral health.

 What is diabetes?